marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 3: Route Advertisement into SDWAN – Static or Dynamic?
+## 3: Route Advertisement into SDWAN – Static or Dynamic?

 This decision involves how routes are advertised from Azure into the SD-WAN network.